UCdasec/RadioNet/README.md

 # RadioNet

-`ADA` contains code for Adversary Domain Adptation
+`ADA` contains code for Adversary Domain Adptation.

+ ``af_classifier.py`` is the main function for ADA.

-`triplet_network` contains code for Triplet Network
+`triplet_network` contains code for Triplet Network.

+``triplet_training.py`` is the main function for triplet network.

+`model_training.py` for the same-day or cross-day scenario evaluation.

+`finetune.py` for fine-tuning pre-trained models.

 ## Defination of parameters

 We use the same definations of parameters for all those functions.
 Currently, you can modify those parameters at the entrance of each function (such as "testOpts()" or "main()"):